 11. Meat.
 Meat is another chewy food—and one often containing some sugar—which can often get stuck between your teeth and sit there encouraging tooth decay.
 If you can’t brush your teeth after you eat this, chew sugar-less gum to help wash away the food particles left in your mouth.

 12. Candy.
-Though everyone knows the amount of sugar in candy is bad for our teeth, hard and chewy candies are the most harmful because we keep them in our mouths for great lengths of time.
+Though everyone knows the amount of sugar in candy is bad for our teeth, hard and chewy candies are the most harmful because we keep them in our mouths for great lengths of time, and they can often get stuck in between our teeth.
 If you are craving some candy, choose dark chocolate instead because it is often the softest on teeth.